 Add salt next and combine well.

 Lets get started with the parathas, shall we?

 Divide the dough into 10 equal parts and shape them into balls.

 Now, slightly press the ball of dough lightly into a flat disc in between your palms.

 Dust it with flour and place it on the rolling board.

-Place about 1 tbsp of the filling in the middle of this round and bring together the dough to form a bundle like dough.
+Place about 1 tablespoon of the filling in the middle of this round and bring together the dough to form a bundle like dough.

 Pinch the excess dough off and dust with flour

 Gently, roll the stuffed dough into 3 mm thick round.

 Place the rolled out dough on the tawa and wait for brown spots to appear on the parathas.